ARGOeu/argodoc/content/guides/sync.md

 Additionally there is `prefilter-egy.py` component whose role is to filter out the messages coming from the argo-egi-consumer.

 Connectors are syncing data on a daily basis.
 They are aware of the certain customer, associated jobs and their attributes and are generating and placing files into appropriate job folders.
 Data is written in a binary avro formated file which is suitable for processing at compute side.
-Topology, downtimes, weights and POEM profile information all together with a prefiltered metric results (status messages), represents an input for argo-compute-engine.
+Topology, downtimes, weights and POEM profile information all together with a prefiltered metric results (status messages), represents an input for `argo-compute-engine`.

 ## Installation